mercure-imaging/mercure/docs/anonymizer.rst

    * - @fake_acc@
      - Inserts a fake ACC number, generated from a time stamp (unique when using one server)
    * - @value@
+     - Inserts the original value of the current tag
+   * - @value(gggg,eeee)@
-     - Inserts the current value of the tag
+     - Inserts the original value of the tag (gggg,eeee)

 Presets